nhat2211/os-td-minf18/report/Devoir 2.md

     {
         (void)interrupt->SetLevel(IntOff);
         ASSERT(this == currentThread);
         DEBUG('t', "Finishing thread \"%s\"\n", getName());

-        // LB: Be careful to guarantee that no thread to be destroyed
-        // is ever lost
         ASSERT(threadToBeDestroyed == NULL);
         // End of addition
         threadToBeDestroyed = currentThread;
         Sleep(); // invokes SWITCH
         // not reached